3/13: Fair, honest, responsible news China, India, U.S.

 Simply put, temporary workers at Wal-Mart desperate for a job without benefits are not going to lead a powerful social movement, nor are middle-class homeowners sitting with their fingers crossed on large home equity gains as interest rates start to rise.
 (We will not address here the role of so-called "culture wars" in also greasing the way for political acceptance of great inequality.)

-That is why there has been little political backlash to the fact, which I've pointed out several times already on this blog, that worker average real (inflation-adjusted) weekly earnings have declined 17% since 1972 (according to Table B-47, pg 338 of the "2006 Economic Report of the President,"
+That is why there has been little political backlash to the fact, which I've pointed out several times already on this blog, that worker average real (inflation-adjusted) weekly earnings have declined 17% since 1972 (according to Table B-47, pg 338 of the "2006 Economic Report of the President," link), while over the same period CEO average compensation has exploded to about 400 times that of their employees.

 But that doesn't mean the problem of social resistance to "globalization" has completely gone away.
 Along with the factories, it simply has been transferred to China, where a one-party state maintains labor discipline for global multinationals, but does so still governing in the name of communist ideology.
 Needless to say, it's an interesting balancing act.